 Whole grains:

-Here’s how backpackers can make up the carbs that aren’t consumed via fruit or vegetables.
+Here’s how backpackers can make up for the carbs that aren’t consumed via fruit or vegetables.
 The recommended intake is 3-5 servings of whole grains daily.
 A hungry backpacker can easily meet or exceed this goal by including whole grains with each meal and possibly snacks.
-Whole grains not only fuel your muscles but reduce problems with constipation.
+Whole grains not only fuel your muscles but also reduce problems with constipation.
 This can be a real problem for long-distance hikers or folks on extended expeditions who consume low-fiber foods for weeks to months.
-Good backpacking nutrition can be achieved by consuming various dehydrated fruits, dehydrated vegetables, and whole grains.
+Good backpacking nutrition can be achieved by consuming a variety of dehydrated fruits, vegetables, and whole grains.

 Calculating carbohydrate needs

 For hikes that are 1-3 hours in duration, which is considered an endurance activity, you’ll need 2.5-4.5 grams of carbohydrates per pound (5-10 g/kg) per day.
-Backpackers’ individual carbohydrate needs can be calculated using an average of 8 grams of carbohydrates per 1 kg of body weight.
+Backpackers’ individual carbohydrate needs can be estimated at 8 grams per 1 kg of body weight.

 To determine your daily carbohydrate needs: